IgniteUI/igniteui-docfx/kr/components/general/localization.md

     </button>
 </div>

-#### Localize particular strings for particular instance of a component
+#### Localize specific strings for a specific instance of a component

 If only a single `igx-grid` instance should be localized, there is a way.
 The `resourceStrings` property should be used and it should be set to a new instance of `IGridResourceStrings` type.